🇲🇼

 Do I need a visa for Malawi?

-When is the best time for a safari in Malawi?
+When is the best time to visit Malawi?

 Ready for Malawi?